Ram Khera

-Ram Khera is a village in Sareni block of Rae Bareli district, Uttar Pradesh, India.
+Ram Khera is a village in the Sareni block of Rae Bareli district, Uttar Pradesh, India.
 It is located 20 km from Lalganj, the tehsil headquarters.
-As of 2011, it has a population of 896 people, in 170 households.
+As of 2011, it has a population of 896 in 170 households.
 It has two primary schools and no healthcare facilities.
 It belongs to the nyaya panchayat of Rasulpur.

-The 1951 census recorded Ram Khera as comprising 3 hamlets, with a total population of 387 people (213 male and 174 female), in 80 households and 71 physical houses.
-The area of the village was given as 250 acres.
+The 1951 census recorded Ram Khera comprising 3 hamlets, with a total population of 387 (213 male and 174 female), in 80 households and 71 physical houses.
+The village area was given as 250 acres.
 16 residents were literate, 15 male and 1 female.
 The village was listed as belonging to the pargana of Sareni and the thana of Sareni.

-The 1961 census recorded Ram Khera as comprising 2 hamlets, with a total population of 459 people (236 male and 223 female), in 83 households and 78 physical houses.
-The area of the village was given as 250 acres.
+The 1961 census recorded Ram Khera comprising 2 hamlets, with a total population of 459 (236 male and 223 female), in 83 households and 78 physical houses.
+The village area was given as 250 acres.

-The 1981 census recorded Ram Khera as having a population of 483 people, in 95 households, and having an area of 102.50 hectares.
-The main staple foods were given as wheat and rice.
+The 1981 census recorded Ram Khera as having a population of 483, in 95 households, and having an area of 102.50 hectares.
+The main staple foods were wheat and rice.

 The 1991 census recorded Ram Khera as having a total population of 666 people (329 male and 337 female), in 118 households and 118 physical houses.
-The area of the village was listed as 99 hectares.
+The village area was listed as 99 hectares.
 Members of the 0-6 age group numbered 132, or 20% of the total; this group was 52% male (69) and 48% female (63).
-Members of scheduled castes made up 25% of the village's population, while no members of scheduled tribes were recorded.
+Members of scheduled castes comprised 25% of the village's population, while no members of scheduled tribes were recorded.
 The literacy rate of the village was 29% (146 men and 52 women).
 237 people were classified as main workers (148 men and 89 women), while 0 people were classified as marginal workers; the remaining 564 residents were non-workers.
-The breakdown of main workers by employment category was as follows: 66 cultivators (i.e. people who owned or leased their own land); 144 agricultural labourers (i.e. people who worked someone else's land in return for payment); 2 workers in livestock, forestry, fishing, hunting, plantations, orchards, etc.; 1 in mining and quarrying; 2 household industry workers; 7 workers employed in other manufacturing, processing, service, and repair roles; 1 construction worker; 1 employed in trade and commerce; 1 employed in transport, storage, and communications; and 12 in other services.
+The breakdown of main workers by employment category was as follows: 66 cultivators (i.e. people who owned or leased their land); 144 agricultural labourers (i.e. people who worked someone else's land in return for payment); 2 workers in livestock, forestry, fishing, hunting, plantations, orchards, etc.; 1 in mining and quarrying; 2 household industry workers; 7 workers employed in other manufacturing, processing, service, and repair roles; 1 construction worker; 1 employed in trade and commerce; 1 employed in transport, storage, and communications; and 12 in other services.